-Detector flats with direct (undispersed) illumination of the CCD through the camera are taken at regular intervals according to the FEROS Calibration Plan (cf. [2]) to monitor the CCD performance.
-They are available on request (with a valid justification) from usg-help@eso.org.
+Detector flats with direct (undispersed) illumination of the CCD through the camera are taken at regular intervals according to the FEROS Calibration Plan (cf. section 4.1) to monitor the CCD performance.
+They are available on request (with a valid justification) from usd-help@eso.org.